tpvasconcelos/dotfiles/snippets/SHELL.md

 # --- timestamp on a background process until the script finishes.
 Note that
 # --- you'll still need to use `sudo` where needed throughout the scripts.
 # ============================================================================
-echo "🔑 Some of the commands in this script require root access.
+echo "Some of the commands in this script require root access.
 Enter your password to unable root access when necessary..." sudo -v while true; do sudo -n true